-The U.S. pumped a total of 41,277.1 tcm (33,463.67 af) within five miles of the boundary, including the Minute 242 Well Field.
-Table 8 provides the annual quantities pumped by the U.S. from the Minute 242 Well Field and the total water pumped within five miles of the boundary near San Luis from 1975 through 2011 (limited to 160,000 acre-feet [197,358,000 cubic meters] for each country pursuant to Minute 242).
+Part of the Reclamation's Protective and Regulatory Pumping Unit, the 242 Well Field, consists of 21 wells which intercept southward moving groundwater within a five-mile strip adjacent to the international boundary near San Luis, AZ.
+The U.S. pumped a total of 37,144 af (45,817 tcm) within five miles of the boundary, including the Minute 242 Well Field.

+Table 8 provides the annual quantities pumped by the U.S. from the Minute 242 Well Field and the total water pumped within five miles of the boundary near San Luis from 2004 through 2013 (limited to 160,000 acre-feet [197,358,000 cubic meters] for each country pursuant to Minute 242).
+Water captured from these wells is then delivered to Mexico at the SIB in partial satisfaction of the 1944 Water Treaty as substitution for Main Drain water diverted to the United States Bypass Drain.
+In 2013, all 21 wells were pumped.
 To view the complete record, see Appendix A.